 Patient, Lloyd Norman, Volunteer Susan Keele and dog Tucker have all benefitted from our Pet Peace of Mind Program.

-With the aid of a grant from the Banfield Charitable Trust, Pet Peace of Mind © (PPOM) at Hospice will help hospice patients care for their pets by providing food and litter, volunteers to help with pet care and grooming, routine medications, vaccinations and routine veterinary visits, boarding or foster care during emergencies, and guidance in finding new homes for pets when the time comes.
+With the aid of a grant from the Banfield Charitable Trust and other generous donations, Pet Peace of Mind © (PPOM) at Hospice helps hospice patients care for their pets by providing food and litter, volunteers to help with pet care and grooming, routine medications, vaccinations and routine veterinary visits, boarding or foster care during emergencies, and guidance in finding new homes for pets when the time comes.

 For some people pets are their sole source of companionship.
 The human-animal bond is an important one.
 Pets provide a significant source of unconditional love and acceptance.
 They also provide a sense of normalcy during life transitions and provide a sense of responsibility and purpose outside of ourselves.